algorithm-helper/algorithm-helper/content/categories/algorithms/searching/interpolation-search.md

 # Interpolation Search

-Interpolation search is an algorithm for searching for elements in a sorted array that are evenly distributed, in `O(lglgN)` time on average.
+Interpolation search is an algorithm for searching for elements in a sorted array that are evenly distributed, in $O(loglogN)$ time on average.
 The main idea behind this algorithm is to take advantage of the fact that the elements are evenly distributed, for example, if the array is a linearly increasing sequence of numbers.
 Given two endpoints into this array, for example at index `lo` and `hi`, which are the first index and last index respectively, we can take `y = mx + b` (where `x`